ponylang/flycheck-pony/CONTRIBUTING.md

 multiple commits, we'll ask you to squash them into a single commit before we merge.
 Steve Klabnik wrote a handy guide for that:
 [How to squash commits in a GitHub pull request](http://blog.steveklabnik.com/posts/2012-11-08-how-to-squash-commits-in-a-github-pull-request).

+Note that changes that are meaningful to end users of the mode are kept in our [CHANGELOG](CHANGELOG.md).
+Please make sure you update it accordingly with when submitting your PR.